 Individual and group counseling are usually important parts of an overall therapeutic process.
 The client begins with detoxification, followed by the treatment that best suits them, and follow-up treatment with a relapse prevention program.
 Most programs offer treatments such as conscious decision making, family therapy, motivational therapy, and incentive therapy.

-Detox is usually assisted with treatment methods such as massage therapy and acupuncture in relieving the cravings the addict will experience during this time, as well as treating other symptoms of withdrawal.
 Treatment is usually designed for the specific type of drug the addiction is based upon.
 If more than one kind of drug is used, treatment for each could be required.
 Withdrawing from the drug is an integral part of the treatment.
 However, only going through a detox treatment will not help maintain the effects of sobriety and drug-free living.
 Without the treatment, relapse is highly possible.
 A customized treatment plan and follow-up are crucial to the success of a rehabilitation treatment program.

 Conscious decision-making also helps the client through a full rehabilitation program.
 This helps modify behaviors and attitudes related to the abuse and promote healthy life skills and is an enjoyable and learning time for the recovering addict.

-Residential treatment facilities can be highly effective in breaking the cycle of abuse and for severe addiction problems.
+Inpatient treatment facilities can be highly effective in breaking the cycle of abuse and for severe addiction problems.
 They offer structured programs where the individual lives at the facility for up to 12 months.
 The staff is professionally trained in the addiction field.
 Specialists and licensed counselors are usually present each day, as well as other qualified personnel who will help the addict take back a healthy life, free of drugs and crime.

 Emphasis is also placed on the family, and many programs want to include them in therapy.
 Drug addiction not only hurts the individual with the addiction, but it even hurts entire families.
 The goal of any treatment facility is to prepare the recovering addict for a life of happiness full of good choices within a stable family who offers support.